-(2) Represents the aggregate grant date fair value of share awards granted in 2020, 2019 and 2018, respectively, calculated in accordance with FASB ASC Topic 718.
+- (1) Represents salaries before any employee contributions under our 401(k) Plan.
+Mr. McHugh joined us in December 2019 and, accordingly, his salary for 2019 reflects his partial year of service. - (2) Represents the aggregate grant date fair value of share awards granted in 2020, 2019 and 2018, respectively, calculated in accordance with FASB ASC Topic 718.
 For a full description of the assumptions we use in calculating these amounts, see Note 21 to our consolidated financial statements for the year ended December 31, 2020 which are included in our Annual Report on Form 10-K filed with the SEC on March 9, 2021.
 The actual value a Named Executive Officer may receive depends on market prices and there can be no assurance that the amounts reflected in the Stock Awards column will actually be realized.
 For 2020, the amounts reported in this table do not include the grant date fair value of the PSUs, as achievement was not probable on the grant date.
-Assuming maximum achievement, the grant date fair value of these awards for each of Mr. Divis and Mr. McHugh would have been \$1,392,720 and \$497,400, respectively.
+Assuming maximum achievement, the grant date fair value of these awards for each of Mr. Divis and Mr. McHugh would have been \$1,392,720 and \$497,400, respectively. - (3) Amounts reported reflect the aggregate grant date fair value of options granted or modified in 2020, 2019 and 2018, respectively, calculated in accordance with FASB ASC Topic 718.
+For a full description of the assumptions we use in calculating these amounts, see Note 21 to our consolidated financial statements for

-the year ended December 31, 2020 which are included in our Annual Report on Form 10-K filed with the SEC on March 9, 2021.
+- the year ended December 31, 2020 which are included in our Annual Report on Form 10-K filed with the SEC on March 9, 2021.
 The actual value a Named Executive Officer may receive depends on market prices and there can be no assurance that the amounts reflected in the Option Awards column will actually be realized.
-No gain to a named executive officer is possible without an appreciation in stock value after the date of grant.

-- (4) Non-equity incentive plan compensation represents cash bonuses for meeting Company and personal performance targets. - (5) For 2020, amounts include (i) for Mr. Divis, \$11,400 in employer 401(k) contributions and \$12,000 in auto allowance, (ii) for Mr. McHugh, \$11,400 in employer 401(k) contributions, (iii) for Dr. Dubow, \$10,657 in employer 401(k) contributions, and (iv) for Mr. Thompson, \$11,400 in employer 401(k) contributions and \$6,000 in auto allowance. - (6) Dr. Dubow left the Company in September 2020.
+No gain to a named executive officer is possible without an appreciation in stock value after the date of grant. - (4) Non-equity incentive plan compensation represents cash bonuses for meeting Company and personal performance targets. - (5) For 2020, amounts include (i) for Mr. Divis, \$11,400 in employer 401(k) contributions and \$12,000 in auto allowance, (ii) for Mr. McHugh, \$11,400 in employer 401(k) contributions, (iii) for Dr. Dubow, \$10,657 in employer 401(k) contributions, and (iv) for Mr. Thompson, \$11,400 in employer 401(k) contributions and \$6,000 in auto allowance. - (6) Dr. Dubow left the Company in September 2020.
 We entered into a consulting agreement with Dr. Dubow providing for Dr. Dubow to consult for us, including on matters relating to the submission, acceptance and subsequent review of our new drug application for FT218.
 Dr. Dubow received performance-based incentive cash compensation commensurate with that which he was otherwise eligible to receive for 2020.
 The amount reported in All Other Compensation includes consulting fees in an aggregate amount of \$225,724 that we paid Dr. Dubow in connection with his consulting agreement. - (7) Mr. Thompson left the Company in September 2020.
 The amount reported in All Other Compensation includes severance in an aggregate amount of \$399,821 (consisting of \$383,400 of base salary continuation, \$7,421. of COBRA continuation and \$9,000 of auto allowance).